larromba/Reachability/README.md

 ## About
 Simple Reachability implementation to detect if a network connection is present.
 Based on [this](https://github.com/larromba/etcetera) implementation.

+For more information about how to use the generated mock classes, go [here](https://github.com/larromba/swift-mockable)

 ## Installation

 ### Carthage